Mrs Sally Miners

 Ms Susannah Storey: Redruth Learning Group

-Mrs Sara Sanders: Year 2, Literacy and RE
+Mrs Sara Sanders: Year 2, Literacy and RE, staff well-being

-Mrs Catherine Gajardo: Year 3, Health and Safety and Science
+Mrs Catherine Gajardo: Year 3, Health and Safety, Science and Attendance

 Rev Ann Butcher: Year 4, EYFS and Foundation subjects

 Mr James Beer: Transition

 Mr Mark Hastings